tim-mcdonnell/ncaa_basketball_pipeline/docs/discovery/api_endpoint_inventory.md

 -   **Primary Key (`dlt`):** `id` (string, derived from API `year`)
 -   **Write Disposition (`dlt`):** `merge`
 -   **Sample Files:** `seasons_example.json` (list), `seasons_-season-id_example.json` (detail)
+-   **Concurrency Strategy:** If fetching *all* seasons (not a specific `season_year`), the loop fetching details for each season `$ref` is sequential.
+If the number of seasons is large and fetching each is slow, this resource could potentially be refactored to list all `$ref`s first, then use a separate `@dlt.defer`-ed transformer to fetch details.
+For now, with potentially 20-30+ seasons, it might show some slowdown but is less critical than event-level concurrency.
+If a single `season_year` is provided, it's a single detail fetch, so concurrency isn't a concern for that path.
 -   **Implementation Notes:**
     -   Acts as the entry point if `season_year` is not provided.
     -   Fetches the list of season `$ref`s.
     -   Yields detailed season data fetched from each `$ref`.
     -   The `year` field (e.g., 2024) is the natural primary key.

 ### 2. Season Types